cyberjuju/sqlbackup/README.md

 # sqlbackup
-Collection of scripts to aid in automated backup of SQL Express server.
+Collection of scripts to aid in automated backup of SQL Express server to a network location.

 <h2>HOW TO USE</h2>
 <p>1.
 Import sp_backupdatabases.sql into the SQL Server's master database.</p>